suiware/mersui/README.md

 # MerSui
 Simple "Buy Me a Coffee" React button with payments in SUI.
+No intermediaries, you receive donations directly to your Sui address.

 ## Demo